Cascade High School (Everett, Washington): Free Stehekin controversy

 In 2016 and 2017, the Everett School District and Cascade High School teacher Craig Verver were named as defendants in lawsuits by two former students, accusing Craig Verver of grooming and sexual abuse of students, and accusing the school district of negligently failing to act to protect students from his abuse.
 The Everett School District kept Craig Verver employed on paid leave even after he admitted in deposition to having sex with one of the students in his classroom.
 Instead of firing the disgraced teacher, the Everett School District instead allowed Craig Verver to simply quietly resign his position, effective June 2018.
 He voluntarily surrendered his teaching certificate to the Washington Office of the Superintendent of Public Instruction in January 2019.

 Academics

 The school offers Advanced Placement programs in subjects such as history, science, art, mathematics, and English.

 Athletics

 Cascade High School is part of District One of the Washington Interscholastic Activities Association (WIAA).
 Cascade was a longtime member of Wesco 4A, but dropped down to 3A in 2020 due to WIAA guideline changes; its adjusted enrollment had dropped to the 3A level in 2016, but Cascade elected to remain in 4A up to that point.
 Cascade offers sports including men's baseball, basketball, football, soccer, tennis, track and field, cross-country, golf, wrestling, and swimming.
 Women's sports offerings include tennis, basketball, volleyball, soccer, fast-pitch softball, cross-country, track and field, swimming, wrestling, golf, and bowling.

+Traditions

+Since 1961, students at Cascade High School have participated in an annual December food drive to collect and distribute donated foodstuffs to local households and community organizations.
+The 2025 food drive collected 51,000 cans of food and $19,000 in donations for charity use.